 Wintering birds: 41,000

-Outside of breeding season cormorants have duller plumage and lose most of the white feathers.
+Out of breeding plumage, cormorants have duller plumage and lose most of the white feathers.
 Males and females look similar, but the male is slightly larger with a larger bill.

 Juvenile cormorants are mottled with a brown neck and white belly.
 By the second year they resemble adults but are browner.

 In Norway cormorants are considered sacred birds and it is good look for cormorants to have them gather near your town or village.

 Try our interactive bird identifier